sashco-m/sashco-m.github.io/content/posts/Implementing-search-for-hugo/index.md

 ]
 ```

-We are looping over all the 'regular' pages (that is single content, and not lists of content to avoid duplicates) and then further filtering it to only posts.
+We are looping over all the 'regular' pages (that is single content, and not lists of content to avoid duplicates), filtered to only posts.
 We then build a dictionary with the keys: uri, title, content, summary, date, and categories.
 You can customize this to contain anything you would like to search for by adding/removing entries.
 We can confirm the search index exists after the page rebuild by checking 'localhost:1313/search.json'.

 # Searching and displaying results
-Hugo already nicely sorts my posts in ascending date and displays them on the 'posts' page for me.
+Hugo already nicely sorts my posts by date and displays them on the 'posts' page for me.
 My plan is to include a search bar that pretends to filter this list by first hiding it and then dynamically injecting its search result list into the DOM.
 Then, if the search bar is reset, the search results will be removed and the original list unhidden.
-This is hacky, but we are sort of breaking the rules of a static site by including search in the first place.

 The search form and results are pretty simple.
 We have a search bar with an input and reset button.
 We have a hidden 'search-result' template, that will be cloned by the search function to display results.
 We also have a 'main-inner' div where the results are cloned under.
 Finally, I've added a hacky little script at the bottom to prevent the form from losing focus when the reset button is clicked.
-This is probably bad for a11y, but I like it.

 layouts/partials/search.html
 ```HTML